sonatype-nexus-community/ahab/README.md

       --os string                           Specify a value for the operating system type you want to scan (alpine, debian, fedora).
 Useful if autodetection fails and/or you want to explicitly set it.
 (DEPRECATED: use package-manager)
       --output string                       Specify the output type you want (json, text, csv) (default "text") --package-manager string              Specify package manager type you want to scan (apk, dnf, dpkg or yum).
 Useful if autodetection fails and/or you want to explicitly set it.
-      --quiet                               Quiet removes the header from being printed
+      --quiet                               Quiet removes the header from being printed (default true)

 Global Flags:
   -t, --token string      Specify your OSS Index API Token